walkingcabbages/15418-project-proposal/README.md

 [Link to Proposal](https://walkingcabbages.github.io/15418-project-proposal/)

 ## SUMMARY
-We are going to build a trace-driven cache simulator, implement several snooping-based cache coherence protocols, and measure metrics such as hit rate, eviction rate, and amount of coherence traffic.
+We are going to build a trace-driven cache simulator, implement several snooping-based cache coherence protocols, and measure metrics such as hit/miss rate, latency, and amount of coherence traffic.

 ## BACKGROUND
 In class we learned about different snooping-based cache coherence protocols, such as MESI, MESIF, and MOESI.